My Friends (film)

 My Friends (Amici miei) is a 1975 Italian comedy film directed by Mario Monicelli.

 The film project belonged to Pietro Germi, who had no chance to make it happen because of his untimely death.
 The opening credits of the film, in fact, paid tribute to the author with the words "a film by Pietro Germi", which is followed only later by "directed by Mario Monicelli".

 The film, which made it to number one on the Italian box-office in front of Steven Spielberg's Jaws, was followed by two sequels, Amici miei – Atto II (1982, also by Monicelli), Amici miei – Atto III (1985), directed by Nanni Loy.

+Production

+The project was begun by Pietro Germi, who could not finish it due to his death.
+Monicelli, who replaced him, moved the set from Bologna to Florence, as the filmmaker was raised in Tuscany (many of the zingarate illustrated in the movie were actually inspired by tricks and pranks played by Monicelli himself during his youth).
+Its center was a real bar in Piazza Demidoff, along the River Arno, which was named "Bar Amici Miei" and featured posters of the film.
+In the 1990s the bar changed its name and was modernized becoming an American bar and losing all connections to the film.